4 Things to Look for When Buying/Adopting a Greyhound

 Adopting a racing Greyhound

-If you’re purchasing a Greyhound with the intention of getting involved with fun group exercise, you should keep in mind that female Greyhounds will need time out.
+If you’re purchasing a Greyhound with the intention of getting involved with fun group exercise, you should keep in mind that female Greyhounds will need a time out.
 This is because they will come into season and require time to rest throughout this period.

 On the other hand, if you’re adopting an older Greyhound with a racing history, you should put some thought into the care that they may need in their older years.
 Many ex-racing Greyhounds will still have an automatic response to chase moving objects, so it may not be sensible to adopt this type of dog if you also own small animals.